-- 19. This Court has subject matter jurisdiction over this action under the Class Action Fairness Act, 28 U.S.C. § 1332(d)(2).
-There are at least 100 putative Class Members, the aggregated claims of the individual Class Members exceed the sum or value of \$5,000,000 exclusive of interest and costs, and members of the proposed Class, including Plaintiff, are citizens of states different from Defendant.
-Defendant is a citizen of Texas. - 20.
-This Court has jurisdiction over Defendant through its business operations in the Dallas Division of the Northern District of Texas, the specific nature of which occurs in this
+19. This Court has subject matter jurisdiction over this action under the Class Action Fairness Act, 28 U.S.C. § 1332(d)(2).
+There are at least 100 putative

-District.
-Defendant's principal place of business is in the Dallas Division of the Northern District of Texas.
-Defendant intentionally avails itself of the markets within this District to render the exercise of jurisdiction by this Court just and proper.
+Class Members, the aggregated claims of the individual Class Members exceed the sum or value of \$5,000,000 exclusive of interest and costs, and members of the proposed Class are citizens of states different from Defendant.

-21. Venue is proper in this Court pursuant to 28 U.S.C. § 1391(a)(1) because Defendant's principal place of business is located in the Dallas Division of the Northern District of Texas and a substantial part of the events and omissions giving rise to this action occurred in this District.
+- 20. This Court has jurisdiction over Defendant through its business operations in this District, the specific nature of which occurs in this District.
+Defendant's principal place of business is in this District.
+Defendant intentionally avails itself of the markets within this District to render the exercise of jurisdiction by this Court just and proper. - 21.
+Venue is proper in this Court pursuant to 28 U.S.C. § 1391(a)(1) because Defendant's principal place of business is located in this District and a substantial part of the events and omissions giving rise to this action occurred in this District.